s-simoncelli/ptv/+PTV/@extractCalibrationFrames/README.md

 # Introduction

-This MATLAB package extracts synchronised video frames to be used in `PTV.calibration.` Type
+This MATLAB package extracts synchronised video frames to be used in `PTV.calibration`.
+Type

     help PTV.extractCalibrationFrames